April 3, 2020

-In light of the governor’s orders and public health guidance, Point Defiance Zoo & Aquarium is closed to the public through May 25 (Memorial Day) to help slow the spread of the coronavirus in our community.
+In light of the governor’s orders and public health guidance, Point Defiance Zoo & Aquarium is temporarily closed to the public to help slow the spread of the coronavirus in our community.

 Critical operations staff, including our animal care teams and other essential staff, will continue working at the Zoo to care for our animals and maintain our facilities.

 We currently have a surplus of essential food, medicines, and medical supplies for our animals and are planning ahead to ensure we have essential food and supplies in coming months.

 Thank you for your patience and understanding as we care for our people, animals and community.